vinodkd/jmx.js/journal.md

 **Nov-03-2013 07:08 :** Also need to do special handling for specific node types: Arguments (tables of NV pairs)

 **Nov-04-2013 05:13 :** Added the ability to expand/collapse each element on a whim.
 Isnt that what personal projects are for :)?
 I did mean to do it anyway, except it wasnt on the list above.
+**Nov-04-2013 10:03 :** i need to support 3 different ideas with the view attribute:

+* refer to an inline template
+* refer to an external template by name, where name = element name, in which case I dont want to give the name.
+* refer to an external template by name, where name != element name, in which case I DO want to give the name.

+currently `view` handles the inline template, presence of `attrs` plus lack of any `template` handles the second case and presence of `template` handles the third case.

+But now i want to support elements that dont have attrs and still have a view template.
+This is the problem. fixed it using this logic: there's only one attr: `view`. if its false, the element doesnt have a view if its undefined, the element has a view that's external and named after the element if its "GENERIC", the element has a generic external view named GENERIC.tmpl if its some other string, the element has an inline view template.